-We explored trends in peak-season population-weighted NDVI from 2014-2023 and found large inter-annual variation that posed limitations in our ability to estimate the attributable health burden from changes in NDVI across individual years.
+We explored trends in peak season population-weighted NDVI from 2014-2023 and found large inter-annual variation that posed limitations in our ability to estimate the attributable health burden from changes in NDVI across individual years.
 Globally, NDVI has decreased from 2014-2018 to 2019-2023, though this trend is very different, and even reversed, depending on the individual city, world region, and climate classification.
 Trends in NDVI likely reflect a mix of efforts to increase urban greenspace, weather, and climate change.